 a large group of young women holding flowers

-Sigma Alpha is the only women's professional agricultural sorority.
-The members of Sigma Alpha strive for achievement in the areas of scholarship, leadership, fellowship and service.
-No agricultural background is required; however, members should have an interest in agriculutre.
+• Mission: Sigma Alpha is the only women's professional agricultural sorority.
+Members strive for achievement in scholarship, leadership fellowship and service.
 All undergraduate majors are welcome.
 Membership dues are determined by the chapter membership.

 Related Clubs and Organizations